Earlier this year, this family’s wanderlust took us to the glorious sunshine state of Florida in the U S of A.

 For the wind in your hair, slightly scary, chance to scream at the top of your lungs exhilaration of it all.
 The kids adored it and it’s one of the highlights of our visit.

 We took to the beach in Bonita Springs and opted for a half hour session which was easily enough time to explore the beach line, swap drivers over a couple of times and have a good giggle using the GoPro camera.
-You can see the very short results below!
-Also just listen to her on the video; HOW much of a back seat driver is Mia?!

 We really really do love Florida.
 It’s the perfect place for families and every time we’ve visited we discover something we love.